 Quick Release Clamps

 Another bolt to check is the stem bolt.
-This is the piece which connects the handlebars to the fork and frame of your ebike.
-To test this. and make sure that everything in the stem is tight, stand in front of your ebike with your front wheel held between your legs and grip the handlebars.
-Turn the handlebars and the wheel between your legs should turn with them.
+This connects the handlebars to the fork and frame of your ebike.
+To test and make sure everything in the stem is tight, stand in front of your ebike with your front wheel held between your legs and turn the handlebars.
 If the handlebars turn independently of the wheel then your stem bolt needs tightening.
 If you have an Aventon ebike, simply use your hex key provided, and tighten as much as needed.

 - Put the battery on the bike